pirate-lp/iba/README.md

 I guess you should be set and ready to go
 Enter 'http://your-project.com/api/home and you should be able to access the backend app

+**Hey, give us a star to motivate us write more documentation, or alternatively become a contributor ...**

 ## More info

 - please look at [our main page](http://lostideaslab.com/pirates-lost-pearl/interactive-books-atelier/)